 Ray's Boathouse crowns the dock overlooking Shilshole Bay in the historic Ballard neighborhood, with expansive views of Puget Sound and the Olympic Mountains.
 The original owner, Ray Lichtenberger, started with a bait house and boat rental shack in 1939, evolving into a fish-and-chips cafe in the 1960s, and now one of Seattle's most treasured waterfront restaurants.
 The best part about Ray's is the two separate dining spots: Ray's Boathouse for finer dining, and the deck-top Ray's Cafe for casual plates of in-house smoked salmon, signature clam chowder and over 20 microbrews on tap.
-Specialties at the Boathouse downstairs include pan-seared ahi and salmon, sake kasu sablefish, and warm rosemary gougeres from the in-house pastry team.
+Our Seattle residential movers enjoy the specialties at the Boathouse downstairs, which include pan-seared ahi and salmon, sake kasu sablefish, and warm rosemary gougeres from the in-house pastry team.
 Diners often take a 15-minute stroll to Hiram M. Chittenden Locks connecting Puget Sound with the Lake Washington Ship Canal, for a look at the 21-step ladder allowing salmon to swim upstream and spawn.

 Waterfront dining in Seattle isn't exclusively for seafood, as evidenced by the Aqua Verde Cafe and Paddle Club, a boathouse-style cafe perched in a cozy crook of Portage Bay.
 The Mexican food and Aqua Verde is casual, fresh and affordable, starting with breakfast burritos and churning out shrimp tacos, carne asada, and smokey chipotle house salsas well into the evening.
 A to-go window makes it easy for picnickers, and it has one of the best waterfront Happy Hours in the city.
 A real treat is the cafe's paddle club, giving diners the chance to rent a kayak or paddle board for up-close interactions with the houseboat communities, the Washington Park Arboretum and wildlife such as turtles, herons and bald eagles.
 After returning the vessels, a margarita at sunset awaits on the upstairs deck of Aqua Verde.